TwinRL: Digital Twin-Driven Reinforcement Learning for Real-World Robotic Manipulation: Experiment and Results

 \subsection{Robustness Analysis}

 We compare the SFT policy and the TwinRL-guided online RL policy under a zero-shot robustness evaluation with previously unseen environmental perturbations, including background clutter and lighting variations.
-As shown in Fig~\ref{tab:generalization_study}, we consider three test conditions: Background (adding task-irrelevant objects to create clutter), Darker lighting (uniform illumination changes), and Dynamic lighting (dynamic colored lighting with moving light patterns).
+As shown in Fig.~\ref{tab:generalization_study}, we consider three test conditions: Background (adding task-irrelevant objects to create clutter), Darker lighting (uniform illumination changes), and Dynamic lighting (dynamic colored lighting with moving light patterns).
 All perturbations are applied to the hexagonal block insertion task.
 The results show that, despite the observation distribution shift, TwinRL suffers only a minor performance drop, whereas the SFT-only model exhibits a substantially larger degradation.
-The results demonstrate that, through real-world interaction, RL fine-tuning pushes the policy toward more stable control and noise-tolerant decision boundaries.
-TwinRL further improves robustness by using twin-guided HiL to concentrate real-world interactions on high-information configurations.
+The results highlight the importance of real-world RL (Stage III), which pushes the policy toward more stable control and noise-tolerant decision boundaries in the physical environment.
+They also demonstrate the effectiveness of the TwinRL system, which further improves robustness by using twin-guided HiL to focus real-world interactions on high-information configurations.
+Additional robustness results on the Pick-and-Place task, reported in~\hyperref[ap:AR]{Appendix~D5}.